Imagine losing a lead because you couldn’t follow up fast enough. That already happened to you?

 - Add an email block, write a short welcome message, and enable the AI subject line helper.

-- Insert a “Wait 2 days” action, then add a “Update CRM stage to ‘Nurture’” step.
+- Insert the next action, then add a “Update CRM stage’” step.

 - Activate the workflow and watch leads move automatically.